 Happy Easter to you all, I hope you enjoyed the read!

 Last Saturday, Doug, Alex, and I set out to search for some of the hidden mines in Lynn Headwaters Regional Park.
+It had been something we had all wanted to do for quite some time, but other objectives had gotten in the way up until then.

 While not strictly a secret, it’s not commonly known that during the period of 1900- 1940, a number of claims were prospected in the Lynn, Norvan, and Hanes Creek drainages.
 From what I have read, it was mostly iron, copper, and zinc that were discovered, but no doubt more precious metals like silver and especially gold were the real objectives.

 Doug had obtained a map from fellow North Shore Rescue companion Wally, who had visited the area some years ago with local mountaineering legend Howie Rode.
-Our plan was to hike the Headwaters Trail to the bridge at the 5 km mark, check out the camp near that location, and then climb up the creek draw east of the bridge in search of whatever we could find.
+Our plan was to hike the Headwaters Trail to the bridge at roughly the 5 km mark, check out the camp near that location, and then climb up the creek draw east of the bridge in search of whatever else we could find.

-The first part of our trek was easy enough, a five kilometre hike on mostly flat ground.
+The first part of our trek was easy enough, a rambling on mostly flat ground.
 The trail was alive with dozens of runners on their way up to Norvan Falls, a popular weekend destination.
 Most of them would have little clue that the trail they were running on was once a thriving lifeline for both logging and mining operations.
 Today, Lynn Headwaters, a former watershed until 1981, is one of the jewels of Greater Vancouver’s wilderness parks.

 The ore cart you see above is one of easiest artifacts to locate in the area.
 I stumbled upon it years ago while hunting old growth trees in the area long before I even knew about mining in Lynn Valley.
 It is only about ten metres off the trail at around the 4.7 km mark.
 All that remains are the axles and some attached hardware, as the decks have long since returned to the earth, so to speak.
 There is a nearby pile of ore tailings and supposedly a mine adit too but we were unable to find the actual minesite.